DRCUOA/rssfeeder/docs/DEVELOPMENT_STAGE_PLAN.md

 - **Regression Tests**: Ensure previous stages continue working
 - **Performance Tests**: Validate response times and throughput where applicable

+## Stage Plan Updates

+**Note:** This plan has been updated based on Stage B1 implementation learnings.
+Several infrastructure components were implemented ahead of schedule, allowing later stages to focus on application-specific features rather than rebuilding infrastructure.

+**Key Changes:**
+- **B15, B16, B17**: Refocused to leverage existing infrastructure
+- **D1**: Simplified due to existing setup automation
+- **All stages**: Must integrate with established patterns for logging, error handling, and database operations

+**See `STAGE_PLAN_UPDATES.md` for detailed rationale and implementation patterns.**

 ---

 ## BACKEND DEVELOPMENT STAGES